wp-plugins/friendfeed-activity-widget/readme.txt

 1. Extract the zip archive and upload the contents to your /wp-contents/plugins/ folder.
 The files should end up in a directory named ‘friendfeed-activity'.
 2. Log into your WordPress Dashboard and activate the plugin.
-3. Go to your Design ?
-Widgets page and add the widget to your sidebar.
+3. Go to your Design -> Widgets page and add the widget to your sidebar.
 Go ahead and configure it with your API key, nickname and any additional settings you'd like.

+That's it!

 == Frequently Asked Questions ==

 = I'm seeing %BEG_OF_TITLE% and %END_OF_TITLE% in my Widgets UI =

-This appears to be a new problem introduced WordPress 2.5.
-Ensure that you are running the latest version of WordPress, this should resolve the problem.
+Ensure that your web server is running PHP5 and has CURL support enabled.

 = Will the widget run under PHP4? =